cpoff/hugo3/content/posts/the-mobile-mini-sun-cup.md

 Throw in a cooler full of beers and some grilled meats.
 Good times and a pretty social bunch of folks.

 Gametime was pretty exciting.
 It may be just a pre-season game but the [Timbers Army](https://timbersarmy.org/ "Timbers Army") still did its thing.
 We occupied (almost) the entire section, rolled out a fine [TIFO](https://www.timbers.com/post/2019/02/14/timbers-tucson-desert-corps-amplify-postseason-triumph-rivalry-tifo "TIFO") after the national anthem, and kept the chants running through the whole match.
-Speaking of which, Portland won 2-1 with goals by Diego Valeri (PK) and Jeremy Ebobissie (assist by Dairon Asprilla).
+Speaking of which, Portland won 2-1 with goals by Diego Valeri (PK after Andy Polo fouled in the box) and Jeremy Ebobissie (assist by Dairon Asprilla).

 Next up for Portland is NY Red Bull this weekend.